Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (b) by a farmer from the person's farm.

-(3) Despite section 48 of this regulation, for the purposes of section 9 (1) of the Act, the maximum amount of all categories of household hazardous waste authorized for storage at any one time under the authority of subsection (1) is 25 000 kg by weight or 25 000 litres by volume.
+(3) Despite section 48 of this regulation, for the purposes of section 9 (1) of the Act, the prescribed maximum amount that is authorized for storage at any one time under the authority of subsection (1) is, including quantities of waste oil not exceeding a total of 5 000 litres at any one time, 25 000 kg or 25 000 litres.

 42.3 (1) Every person who proposes to establish and operate a return collection facility must, at least 30 days before commencement of collection and storage at the return collection facility, do all of the following: